terraform-viettelidc/terraform-provider-vcloud/website/docs/d/catalog_vapp_template.html.markdown

 # vcd\_catalog\_vapp\_template

-Provides a VMware Cloud Director vApp Template data source.
+Provides a Viettel IDC Cloud vApp Template data source.
 A vApp Template can be used to reference an already existing vApp Template in VCD and use its data within other resources or data sources.

 Supported in provider *v3.8+*